 There are two pockets on the inside two to help organize your keys and cards.

-Are you ready to make a Tiny Bag?
-Let's get started!
+Are you ready to sew my a Tiny Bag Sewing Pattern?
+Let’s get started!

 Fat quarter friendly!